EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance

 \textbf{V2V Inference.} \methodname{} also supports V2V camera control (\cref{fig:architecture} (d)).
-Given an input video, we apply DepthCrafter~\cite{hu2024depthcrafter} to estimate continuous depths and construct dynamic point cloud.
-The anchor video is then rendered by replaying the target trajectory over 4D representation.
-Note that since the base I2V model is frozen, we provide the first frame of the conditional video as input to the model.
+Given an input video, we apply DepthCrafter~\citep{hu2024depthcrafter} to estimate continuous depths and construct dynamic point clouds.
+The anchor video is rendered by replaying the target trajectory over 4D representation.
+Note that because DepthCrafter predicts depth in each frame's camera coordinate, the reconstructed 4D point cloud is also camera-centric, rather than defined in a global frame.
+Therefore, the applied trajectory is interpreted as a relative transformation on top of the source motion.
+Additionally, since the base I2V model is frozen, we provide the first frame of the conditional video as input to the model.